Israel votes: Netanyahu's fate hangs on Tuesday's elections

 Israel votes: Netanyahu’s fate hangs on Tuesday’s electionsNew

-JERUSALEM (AP) — Israel has begun voting in a highly charged election considered a referendum on Prime Minister Benjamin Netanyahu.
-It is the country’s fourth election in the past two years.
-The country’s longest-serving prime minister and several rivals are racing to secure the 61-vote threshold required to govern in Israel’s 120-seat Knesset.
+JERUSALEM (AP) — Israelis are voting in a highly charged election considered a referendum on Prime Minister Benjamin Netanyahu.
+It’s the country’s fourth election in the past two years.
+Israel’s longest-serving prime minister and several rivals are racing to secure the 61-vote threshold required to govern in the 120-seat Knesset.
 Netanyahu is campaigning on his stewardship of Israel’s world-leading vaccination drive against COVID-19, as well as the diplomatic accords with four Arab nations.
-His opponents say Netanyahu is unfit to serve while he is fighting corruption charges and that he’s sought new elections to protect himself from prosecution.
+His opponents say Netanyahu is unfit to serve while he’s fighting corruption charges and that he’s sought new elections to protect himself from prosecution.
 Opinion polls have forecast a tight contest, and results might not be known for days.